openautocomplete/openautocomplete/SPECIFICATION.md

 ## OAC-enabled app development considerations

+Autocomplete definitions may be installed into an implementation-defined location, where the **Runtime** could find it.
+Application developer can choose to provide autocomplete definitions inside the application itself.

-For app to be OAC-enabled, it MUST support `--openautocomplete` option for its root command.
-The app, called with this option MUST print a valid OAC document and exit immediately with code 0.
+The `--openautocomplete` option for application root command is the standardized way to do it.
+The app, called with this option MUST print a valid OAC document to stdout and exit immediately with code 0.
+Currently, there is no way to tell, if the app supports `--openautocomplete` flag, so the **Runtime** should maintain a whitelist of supported applications.

 The easiest way to make the app OAC-enabled is to use an argument parser, that supports OpenAutoComplete, but there are no parsers, that support it so far (you can make one!).